 Should You Use Rub On a Brisket?

 Yes, you should use a rub on a brisket whether using a simple Dalmation Rub (kosher salt and coarse grain black pepper), a packaged brisket rub from your favorite brand, or a homemade brisket rub–brisket flavor is enhanced with a rub and helps create a nice bark.
+Here is the recipe for our award-winning brisket rub.

 A dry rub for brisket is a spice rub consisting of spices like brown sugar, kosher salt, black pepper, garlic powder, onion powder, and any other spice your heart desires.
 This is another instance where it comes down to personal preference and what flavors you enjoy.
 It takes a few briskets to figure out what you like best.